voidism/L2KD/README.md

 _We add $SEED suffix to the model dir_
 If assigning multitask to `--seq_train_type` tag, the model will be dumped in `$MODEL_ROOT_DIR / model_name / seq_train_type /TASK1_TASK2_...` directory.
 Otherwise, it will be in `$MODEL_ROOT_DIR / model_name / seq_train_type / TASK1_TASK2_... / TASK1`, `$MODEL_ROOT_DIR / model_name / seq_train_type / TASK1_TASK2_... / TASK2`, ... directories.

+## Acknowledgements:
+- We adapted the open source code of [LAMOL](https://github.com/jojotenya/LAMOL) provided by Cheng-Hao Ho and Fan-Keng Sun.
+- We use the language model offered by [transformers](https://github.com/huggingface/transformers), a state-of-the-art natural language processing models library by Thomas Wolf et al.
+- The implementation of MAS follows [MAS-Memory-Aware-Synapses](https://github.com/rahafaljundi/MAS-Memory-Aware-Synapses), the Memory Aware Synapses method implementation code by Aljundi R. et al.
+- The implementation of GEM follows [GradientEpisodicMemory](https://github.com/facebookresearch/GradientEpisodicMemory), the Gradient Episodic Memory method implementation code by Lopez-Paz, David et al.
+- The implementation of fp16 (`fp16.py`, `fp16util.py`) is from [Megatron-LM](https://github.com/NVIDIA/Megatron-LM), the ongoing research training transformer language models at scale by NVIDIA.
+- Data format conversion refer to [decaNLP](https://github.com/salesforce/decaNLP), the Natural Language Decathlon: Multitask Learning as Question Answering implementation code by Bryan McCann et al.